pablo-padua/eDom-Automated-Game-Bot/README.md

 This is a game bot that requires an encrypted license key.
  If you dont have a license or your old one expired, contact me: Padua#6834 on Discord

-You need python, selenium, chrome webdriver installed and also do a "pip licenses" and "pip selenium" on terminal.
+You need python, selenium, chrome webdriver installed and also do a "pip install licenses" and "pip install selenium" on terminal.

 PS:If you minimize the Bot window then you will be pausing the game collectors, you can choose whether you want constant collectors you can have it by not minimizing the selenium chrome tab